LNAPI/LNAPI/README.md

 ### About

-This is easy to use client API to manage your Lightning network (LN) wallet on a high performance node with seamless integration and simple commands.
+This is easy to use client API to manage your Lightning Network (LN) wallet on a high performance node with seamless integration and simple commands.